-In terms of financial performance, 2020 revenues were down from 2019 due to the COVID-19 Pandemic, at approximately \$3.4 billion and Adjusted Net Income1 was approximately \$47 million.
+In terms of financial performance, 2020 revenues were down from 2019 due to the COVID-19 Pandemic.
 However, excluding the impact of the COVID-19 shutdown, financial performance was among the best in the Company's history, as at that date, partially driven by the high volumes in North America and the strong focus on company-wide cost savings and operational performance.
 The volume recovery in 2020 from the impact of COVID-19 had been beneficial to the Company but the strong demands also put pressure on the Company's operations and supply chain.
 Operationally, the Company continued to quote new business and launch new products coming out of the COVID-19 shutdown period, thereby enduring the challenges originating from the pandemic.
 The Company continued to recruit and expand on its lean expertise to execute on its lean strategy.
 The Company announced approximately \$300 million in new business awards in 2020 from a broad variety of customers, which were planned to launch over the next several years.
-With diligence and determination, the Company persevered and continued the integration of the Metalsa Acquisition, despite the challenges faced by border restrictions.
 The Company remained very excited about the Metalsa Acquisition, as it helped to diversify the Company's customer base adding significant revenues with two key customers, transforming its steel metal forming group from a North American to a global player, adding engineering capabilities in the heart of Germany to support both European and North American customers, enhanced lightweight, multi-material joining technologies, and established capacity in needed areas.